qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `margin: 0 auto` centers horizontally.
 But `margin: auto 0` normally become `margin: 0 0` which does not center vertically.
 In a flexbox with `flex-direction: column`, `margin: auto 0` can center vertically.
   - Percentage `margin-top` `margin-bottom` `padding-top` `padding-bottom` use parent width as base value, not height.
   - Margin collapse happens vertically but not horizontally.
-  - The above flips when layout direction flips (e.g. `writing-mode: vertical-rl`)
+  - The above flips when layout axis flips (e.g. `writing-mode: vertical-rl`)
 - Block formatting context (BFC):
   - `display: flow-root` creates a BFC.
     (There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)